sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

    The class view and the file view cannot both be disabled.
 When both ``--without-class-view`` and ``--without-file-view`` are used, PHPUnit emits a warning and renders both views.

+``--coverage-jsonl <dir>``
+   Writes the code coverage report in JSONL format to the specified directory.
+This format reports the code that is not covered, together with the mapping of tests to the code they execute, for consumption by tooling.
+See :ref:`code-coverage.jsonl-report`.

 ``--coverage-php <file>``
    Writes serialized code coverage data to the specified file.
 This data can later be merged with other coverage data or processed programmatically.